-As an illustration of the type of indicators that could be relevant for countries in the Asia-Pacific region, based on the goals and sub-goals identified for the Small Planet, a table has been compiled and included as an insert in this report.
+As an illustration of the type of indicators that could be relevant for countries in the Asia-Pacific region, based on the goals and sub-goals identified for the Small Planet project, a library of existing metrics has been compiled and available for download on ASEF's website\.
 The indicators in this illustrative set have been selected from authoritative sources and include actual data.

-Besides those priorities captured by the goals and sub-goals, the Small Planet SDG package also makes references to a number of cross-cutting issues such as gender, peace and security.
+Besides those priorities captured by the goals and sub-goals, the Small Planet SDG package also refers to a number of cross-cutting issues such as gender, peace and security.
 These priorities may also have associated indicators and would also need to have a place in both the SDG database and dashboard.